SorenKK/FGTD/README.md

 After choosing your filters, click **"Confirm and Check Query"**.
 The app will then check how many **GEO pages** and **PubMed articles** are available for that query-filter combination.
 It will also **suggest an appropriate number of pages** to analyze, which will be auto-filled in the page selection field.

+In the next section, you can enter **keywords** and **MeSH terms** relevant to your research.

+- **Keywords** are searched within the **GEO summary** and, if available, in the **abstract** of the linked PubMed article.
+- **MeSH terms** are searched specifically in the **MeSH section** of the associated PubMed article.

+During the analysis, each keyword or MeSH term you enter will be checked for presence.
+If a match is found, the corresponding column in the final results table will be marked with a `1`, otherwise `0`.

+This binary system allows you to **easily filter** the papers or datasets that are most relevant to your research goals, directly from the final tabular output.